 Eat a Balanced Diet

-That can help you lose weight and control your blood sugar.
+It can help you lose weight and control your blood sugar.
 Get at least 3-5 servings of vegetables a day.
-Cooked, non-starchy veggies like okra, beets, or eggplant have only 5 grams of carbs per half cup.
+Cooked, non-starchy veggies like okra, beets, and eggplant have only 5 grams of carbs per half cup.
 Even though your attention is on counting carbs, you also need to eat enough protein and healthy fats.
-Don't skip meals, and eat healthy snacks to help keep your blood sugar under control.
+Don't skip meals, and eat nutritious snacks to help keep your blood sugar under control.

-Choose whole grains over the "refined" kind, which lose fiber, vitamins, and minerals in the refining process.
-Also, when you buy bread and cereal, look for whole grains as the first ingredient on the label.
+Choose whole grains over "refined" ones, which lose fiber, vitamins, and minerals in the refining process.
+When you buy bread and cereal, look for whole grains as the first ingredient on the label.

 Tips to Sidestep Added Sugars

-Treats like soft drinks, cookies, and cake have them.
-But so can healthier choices yogurt and cereal.
-Read ingredient labels and think twice about eating foods that list sugar as the first ingredient.
-Tip: Some added sugars end with "ose" -- like dextrose, sucrose, maltose, or high fructose corn syrup.
+Treats like soft drinks, cookies, and cake have added sugar.
+But so can healthier choices like yogurt and cereal.
+Read ingredient labels and think twice about foods that list sugar as the first ingredient.
+Tip: Some added sugars have "ose" in their name -- like dextrose, sucrose, maltose, or high fructose corn syrup.

 Happy Hour No More?

 Is a glass of wine off-limits?
 It depends.
 Alcohol can cause low blood sugar, so ask your doctor if it's safe for you to drink.
-Check your blood sugar levels before and after.
-Only drink in moderation, with some food, when your blood sugar is under control.
-And check your levels again before you go to bed to make sure they're within a healthy range.
+Check your blood sugar before and after.
+If you drink, do so in moderation with some food, and when your blood sugar is under control.
+Check your levels again before you go to bed to make sure they're in a healthy range.